xiaolai/insidebar-ai/README.md

 ## Installation

-### Self-Hosting Only

-This extension is not available on the Chrome Web Store and is designed to be self-hosted.

-**Why self-host?**

-While this extension collects no data and respects your privacy, self-hosting gives you complete control and transparency:

-- **Full source code access** - Review every line of code before installation
-- **No automatic updates** - You decide when and what to update
-- **Complete control** - Modify the extension to suit your needs
-- **No store policies** - Avoid potential future policy changes from Chrome Web Store
-- **Educational value** - Learn how browser extensions work
-- **Maximum privacy** - No connection to any store or update servers

-This extension is designed to be easily self-hosted.
-All code is vanilla JavaScript with no build process required.

-**Installation Steps:**

-#### Microsoft Edge

-1. Download this repository (click the green "Code" button → "Download ZIP")
-2. Extract the ZIP file to a folder on your computer
-3. Open Edge and go to `edge://extensions/`
-4. Enable "Developer mode" in the left sidebar
-5. Click "Load unpacked" and select the extracted folder
-6. The sidebar icon will appear in your browser toolbar

-#### Google Chrome

-1. Download this repository (click the green "Code" button → "Download ZIP")
-2. Extract the ZIP file to a folder on your computer
-3. Open Chrome and go to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extracted folder
-6. The sidebar icon will appear in your browser toolbar

-**Note:** Self-hosted extensions will show a "Developer mode" warning in your browser.
-This is normal and does not affect functionality.
+**This extension is NOT available on the Chrome Web Store.** You need to install it manually using "Developer Mode" - it's easy and takes just 2 minutes!

+### Why Manual Installation?

+This extension requires permissions that Chrome Web Store restricts, specifically the ability to load AI provider websites in iframes.
+By installing manually, you get:

+- **Full functionality** - All features work as intended
+- **Complete transparency** - Review the source code before installing
+- **No store policies** - No risk of sudden removal or policy changes
+- **Privacy control** - You decide when to update
+- **It's safe** - All code is open source and visible on GitHub

+### How to Install (Step-by-Step)

+#### For Google Chrome

+**Step 1: Download the Extension**

+Click the green **"Code"** button at the top of this page → Select **"Download ZIP"**

+Or use this direct link: https://github.com/xiaolai/insidebar-ai/archive/refs/heads/main.zip

+**Step 2: Extract the ZIP File**

+- Find the downloaded `insidebar-ai-main.zip` file (usually in your Downloads folder)
+- Right-click it and select "Extract All..."
+(Windows) or double-click it (Mac)
+- Remember where you extracted it

+**Step 3: Open Chrome Extensions Page**

+- Open Google Chrome
+- Type `chrome://extensions/` in the address bar and press Enter
+- Or go to Menu (⋮) → Extensions → Manage Extensions

+**Step 4: Enable Developer Mode**

+- Look for the **"Developer mode"** toggle in the top right corner
+- Click it to turn it ON (it should be blue/enabled)

+**Step 5: Load the Extension**

+- Click the **"Load unpacked"** button (appears after enabling Developer mode)
+- Navigate to the folder where you extracted the ZIP file
+- Select the `insidebar-ai-main` folder (the one containing `manifest.json`)
+- Click "Select Folder" or "Open"

+**Step 6: You're Done!**

+The extension icon will appear in your browser toolbar.
+Click it or press `Ctrl+Shift+E` to start using it!

+---

+#### For Microsoft Edge

+**Step 1: Download the Extension**

+Click the green **"Code"** button at the top of this page → Select **"Download ZIP"**

+**Step 2: Extract the ZIP File**

+- Find the downloaded `insidebar-ai-main.zip` file
+- Right-click and extract it
+- Remember the location

+**Step 3: Open Edge Extensions Page**

+- Open Microsoft Edge
+- Type `edge://extensions/` in the address bar and press Enter
+- Or go to Menu (⋯) → Extensions → Manage Extensions

+**Step 4: Enable Developer Mode**

+- Look for **"Developer mode"** toggle in the left sidebar
+- Click it to turn it ON

+**Step 5: Load the Extension**

+- Click **"Load unpacked"**
+- Navigate to the extracted folder
+- Select the `insidebar-ai-main` folder
+- Click "Select Folder"

+**Step 6: You're Done!**

+The extension is now installed and ready to use!

+---

+### Common Questions

+**Q: Why does it say "Developer mode extensions"?**

+This is normal for manually installed extensions.
+It doesn't mean the extension is unsafe - it just means it wasn't installed from the store.

+**Q: Will this work permanently?**

+Yes!
+Once installed, it stays installed.
+Chrome/Edge may show a warning banner about developer mode extensions - you can dismiss it or keep it.

+**Q: How do I update the extension?**

+Download the latest version from GitHub, remove the old extension, and install the new one following the same steps.
+Your settings and prompts are stored separately and won't be deleted.

+**Q: Is this safe?**

+Yes!
+All code is open source and visible on GitHub.
+You can review it before installing.
+The extension runs locally and doesn't send any data to external servers.

+**Q: Can I remove the "Developer mode" banner?**

+The banner appears because Chrome/Edge wants to remind you that you have manually installed extensions.
+You can dismiss it each time it appears, but it may come back when you restart the browser.
+This is a browser security feature and doesn't affect the extension's functionality.

 ## First-Time Setup